5 Essential Metrics For Content Marketing Performance [Guide]

 If you have an outreach program for building backlinks to your website, measuring the number and quality of inbound links is obviously a valuable exercise, because it’s a direct measurement of your performance.

 Being bombarded with metrics from various tools can feel overwhelming, and makes it harder to measure the performance of your content marketing program.
 But by focusing on the metrics that actually matter to your bottom line—impressions, clicks, comments, organic keyword rankings, and goal conversions—you can measure your content more effectively, and make better strategic decisions.
 Combine this with useful social, email, and inbound link metrics, and you’ll have a vivid understanding of how your content strategy is performing, and how to make it more effective.
+This will allow you to continue producing high-quality, profit-turning content.

 Want to know more about measuring your digital marketing performance?
 Check out our comprehensive guide to Every Digital Marketing Metric You Need for your business.